 - Make sure you can SSH to Adroit before attending the workshop (see below)

-An SSH (secure shell) client is a piece of software that allows one to connect securely to a remote machine and run commands.
-You will need to have a client installed on your laptop before the workshop in order to participate in the hands-on lessons.
+An SSH (secure shell) client is a piece of software that allows one to connect securely to a remote machine and run commands on that machine.
+You will need to have an SSH client installed on your laptop before the workshop in order to participate in the hands-on lessons.
 Here is how to obtain a client for each of the three major operating systems:

 - Linux: You have a built-in SSH client available on the command line